-- Where can I get more information about using the new system or contact someone who can help me?
+- Where can I get more information about using the system or contact someone who can help me?

 To view the online SUITS tutorial, visit our YouTube page and look for our SUITS playlists.

-Users will have capability to pay their taxes by ACH debit/credit, check or credit card payment.
+Users will have the capability to pay their taxes by ACH debit/credit, check or credit card payment.
 Payment must be made by the quarter due date to avoid further penalties and interest.